 Tongue & Groove Panelling

 This style of tongue and groove panelling is perhaps the most popular choice.
-It is generally best suited to those seeking a traditional look, country and shaker style effect.
+It is a perfect solution for those seeking a traditional look, country and shaker style effect.
 It adds depth and character to a space, instantly changing the feel of bare walls.

-Whilst shiplap can look gorgeous run to ceiling height, tongue and groove panelling generally works best when run up the walls halfway and finished with a border.
+Whilst shiplap can look gorgeous run to ceiling height, tongue and groove panelling generally works best when run up the walls halfway and finished with a border or dado rail.
 The area above the panelling is usually then painted or wallpapered.

 It’s not just a style suited to homes, this is a popular look for country style bars and restaurants.
 Tongue and groove bathroom panelling can be painted in your colour of choice too, just ensure to always opt for a washable, moisture resistant paint for the bathroom.